danijelthales/synthetix-faq-bot/README.md

 To get a list of all aliases you can do **!faq aliases**

 * Question 7: What is the current gas price?
-faq! gas price
+!faq gas price
-faq! gas
+!faq gas
 * Question 8: What is the current sUSD price?
-faq! peg
+!faq peg
 Question 9: What is the current SNX price?
-faq! snx price
+!faq snx price
-faq! snx
+!faq snx
 * Question 3: I previously locked my SNX to mint sUSD.
 How can I unlock my SNX?
-faq! unlock snx
+!faq unlock snx
-faq! snx unlock
+!faq snx unlock
 * Question 6: My wallet says I have havvens (HAV) but no SNX?
-faq! havven
+!faq havven
 * Question 42: What is SNX inflation schedule?
-faq! inflation
+!faq inflation
 Question 15: How can I claim my SNX Staking Rewards?
-faq! claim snx rewards
+!faq claim snx rewards
 * Question 23: Why are Synthetix transactions so expensive?
-faq! expensive transactions
+!faq expensive transactions
 * Question 41: What are inverse synths (iSynths)?
-faq! inverse synths
+!faq inverse synths
-faq! iSynths
+!faq iSynths
 * Question 11: Why does my total sUSD debt fluctuate over time?
-faq! failing transactions
+!faq failing transactions
-faq! debt fluctuation
+!faq debt fluctuation
 * Question 26: Why did I get a less synths on trade?
-faq! fee reclamation
+!faq fee reclamation
 * Question 33: What's the minimum amount of SNX to stake?
-faq! minimum stake
+!faq minimum stake
 * Question 45: Why Is Gas So High?
-faq! high gas
+!faq high gas
-faq! gasshole
+!faq gasshole
 * Question 49: Can I use ether as collateral?
-faq! eth collateral
+!faq eth collateral
 * Question 51: How do I cancel a pending or stuck transaction?
-faq! stuck transaction
+!faq stuck transaction
-faq! pending transaction
+!faq pending transaction
 * Question 40: What are SIPs & SCCPs?
-faq! sip
+!faq sip
-faq! sccp
+!faq sccp
 * Question 31: Where can I find a list of all the contracts?
-faq! contracts
+!faq contracts
 * Question 22: Why am I blocked from claiming rewards?
-faq! claiming blocked
+!faq claiming blocked
 * Question 10: How to delegate claiming of SNX Rewards?
-faq! delegate claiming
+!faq delegate claiming
 * Question 37: Why does the number of my staked SNX fluctuate?
-faq! snx staked fluctuation
+!faq snx staked fluctuation
 * Question 54: What is the synthetix roadmap?
-faq! roadmap
+!faq roadmap
 * Question 47: What is layer 2?
-faq! l2
+!faq l2